ovavourakis/PKPy/README.md

 PKPy is a small Python package to solve simple, compartment-based pharmacokinetic models.
 It currently supports bolus (one-time) or continuous drug administration and an arbitrary number of peripheral compartments.
 Drugs can be administered directly into a central compartment, or alternatively flow first into a special subcutaneous compartment and thence into the central one.

-See the full documentation in the `docs/` directory.
+See the full documentation in the `docs/build/html/` directory (open `index.html` in a browser of your choice).

 ### Installation
 After cloning PKPy, you can use `pip` to install it: